rateldajer/markcrowley/_pages/rdgrp-ece750T4-f24.md

 ### What you need to do
 If you are a student in this course you need to do the following:
-- Create a Hypothes.is account
+- Create a Hypothes.is account and sign up for the <a href="https://hypothes.is/groups/DM67BYBG/uwece-rl-course-reading">course group on Hypothes.is</a> so you and everyone in the class can see our shared annotations
-- Pick the papers you will be reading, presenting, and leading discussion of
+- Pick the papers you will be reading, presenting, and leading discussion of and *sign up* **(sign-up process TBD)**
     - PhD Students: choose two papers, one of them near the start to set a good example!
     - Master's Students: choose at least one paper
 - Then read the paper in detail, use Hypothes.is to make annotations for yourself and to guide others.
 Use the Hypothes.is course group you were all invited to do to this.